We know that homes are already time-consuming to maintain, but it’s absolutely crucial that you change your air filters regularly.

 Fiberglass filters are inexpensive and generally feature MERV levels from 2 to 4.
-Unlike washable screens, however, they are able to trap dust mites.
-Nonetheless, this type of screen should also be changed every 30 days to three months.
+Unlike washable screens, however, they can trap dust mites.
+Nonetheless, you should change this type of screen every 30 days to three months.

 These are pricier options than the previous two.
 They can also capture more dirt than the two previous other types — MERV 6 to 10.
-Although some high-quality pleated filters can be replaced only every six months, a regular one should be swapped every 90 days.
+Although you can replace some high-quality pleated filters only every six months, you should swap a regular one every 90 days.

-These screens are electro-magnetically charged to provide a higher efficiency — MERV 8 to 16.
+These screens are electro-magnetically charged to increase efficiency — MERV 8 to 16.
 Compared to other models, they can also stop viruses and smoke.
 Available at a higher price point, they require the use of specific HVAC systems.

 These filters only need to be replaced once a year.
 This makes them a popular option for anyone with limited time to dedicate to filter maintenance.